yiisoft/yii2/docs/guide/structure-assets.md

 This way will satisfy requirements of the majority of projects, that need NPM or Bower packages.

-> Note: Since April 2017 both Basic and Advanced application templates are pre-configured to use asset-packagist by default, so you can skip this chapter.
+> Note: Since 2.0.12 both Basic and Advanced application templates are pre-configured to use asset-packagist by default, so you can skip this section.

 In the `composer.json` of your project, add the following lines: